Robert Corbet (died 1583): Background and education

 Sir Andrew was to emerge in the 1560s as a pillar of the Elizabethan Religious Settlement.
 He was a member for a quarter of a century of the Council in the Marches of Wales, of which he became vice-president and effective leader in his last years.
 However, when Robert was born he was still a youth of about nineteen, not yet a knight.
 Like his father, Roger Corbet, Andrew underwent a prolonged wardship although he was fortunate that the wardship was purchased by his uncle Richard Corbet.
 Richard was responsible for arranging his marriage to Jane Needham and it is likely that they had been married for only a very short time before the conception of their first child.
 Robert was born more than a year before Andrew could take livery of his estates.
 He was one of at least eleven children of the marriage, including six sons.
 Robert had been a favourite name for Corbet heirs for centuries but had been demoted in recent generations.
 Elizabeth Corbet, née Vernon, Robert's great-grandmother, who survived until 1563, may have had a decisive say in the choice of name.

 Augusta Corbet, the family historian, maintains that Robert Corbet was educated at Shrewsbury School and cites a known payment of 3 shillings and ninepence by Sir Andrew to the school for his three sons.
 While plausible, there is no other evidence.
 The Corbet family did have a close association with the school: Reginald Corbet, Robert's great-uncle and recorder of Shrewsbury played an important part in getting permission to establish it in 1548.
 However, if Robert did get his schooling at Shrewsbury, it would have been in the very early days, as the school was opened only in 1552.
 From the outset, it had a distinctly Calvinist ethos, and under Thomas Ashton, its head appointed in 1561, it developed a reputation as a centre for humanistic learning and drama.
 It is quite possibly where Corbet developed an international outlook and facility for languages that would be useful in his later career.

 Political and diplomatic career

 Member of Parliament for Shropshire

-Many Corbet's had been knights of the shire for Shropshire over the centuries and it was to replace one of them that Robert Corbet became a member of parliament in 1566.
+Many Corbets had been knights of the shire for Shropshire over the centuries and it was to replace one of them that Robert Corbet became a member of parliament in 1566.
 The parliament had been called as long before as November 1562 and assembled in January 1563.
 It showed much concern with the succession question and the queen prorogued it, only recalling it in 1566 to seek a financial bail-out.